eavestn/learnings/kubernetes/setup-windows.md

 **Priority: Medium**

 This document is not intended to teach the basics of Kubernetes.
 This document assumes you already know why you want to install Kubernetes on your local machine.
+There's a lot that goes into understanding Kubernetes (though apparently less than what network administration used to be) and some assumptions are built into this document.
+I will try to address those as they arise.

+## What This Document Is

+**Priority: High**

+1. This document is supplemental to the official [Kubernetes documentation for setting up Kubernetes on a local environment](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+1. This document intends to enable you to follow the Kubernetes documentation seemlessly and more technically while outfitting you with tools to do things in a more sophisticated manner down the road.
+1.